-Why did one of the great figures in the history of psychological science, a Harvard University professor who supervised the earliest United States doctoral degrees in psychology, spend many years attending séances and ultimately come to support the honesty and integrity of a famous Boston medium?
+Why did one of the great figures in the history of psychological science, a Harvard University professor who supervised the earliest U.S. doctoral degrees in psychology, spend many years attending séances and ultimately come to support the honesty and integrity of a famous Boston medium?
 Even in those early days of psychology, most of William James’s colleagues derided mediumship and felt psychics were not worthy of serious study, yet James did extensive research on psychics throughout his career in the hope of finding evidence of an afterlife.
-A number of biographers have suggested the explanation was personal: James and his wife Alice were drawn to psychics in 1885, following the death of their young son, Herman (Blum 2007; Simon 1999).
-A new book on James’s psychical research suggests that, whatever effect Herman’s death might have had, it was far less important than James’s longstanding interest in the possibility of the soul’s immortality.
+A number of biographers have suggested the explanation was personal: James and his wife, Alice, were drawn to psychics in 1885 following the death of their young son, Herman (Blum 2007; Simon 1999).
+A new book on James’s psychical research suggests that whatever effect Herman’s death might have had, it was far less important than James’s longstanding interest in the possibility of the soul’s immortality.
 The seeds of James’s fascination were planted in his boyhood and nurtured by many cultural and philosophical forces throughout his life.

-Philosopher and psychologist, William James (1842–1910), who taught at Harvard in the late nineteenth and early twentieth centuries, was one of the most important early figures in the history of psychological science.
-Official credit for the founding of psychology goes to a German, Wilhelm Wundt, who opened the first psychological laboratory at the University of Liebzig in 1879.
-The first American laboratory was founded at Johns Hopkins University by G. Stanley Hall, who had briefly worked in Wundt’s laboratory in Liebzig.
-Hall also earned the first American PhD in psychology, studying under James at Harvard, started the American Journal of Psychology, and became the first president of the American Psychological Association.
+Philosopher and psychologist William James (1842–1910), who taught at Harvard in the late nineteenth and early twentieth centuries, was one of the most important early figures in the history of psychological science.
+Official credit for the founding of psychology goes to Wilhelm Wundt, who opened the first psychological laboratory at the University of Liebzig in 1879.
+The first American laboratory was founded at Johns Hopkins University by G. Stanley Hall, who had briefly worked in Wundt’s laboratory.
+Hall also earned the first American PhD in psychology—studying under James at Harvard.
+He also started the American Journal of Psychology and became the first president of the American Psychological Association (Parry 2006).

-Historian Krister Dylan Knapp’s 2017 book William James: Psychical Research and the Challenge of Modernity provides a very detailed account of how William James became involved in psychical research, and among other things, Knapp demonstrates that James’s work in this area was far from a sidelight or a passing fancy.
+Historian Krister Dylan Knapp’s 2017 book William James: Psychical Research and the Challenge of Modernity provides a very detailed account of how William James became involved in psychical research.
+Among other things, Knapp demonstrates that James’s work in this area was far from a sidelight or a passing fancy.
 For obvious reasons, most historians of psychology make at most passing reference to James’s involvement with spiritualists and mediums, but Knapp’s thorough research reveals the many influences that led to a lifelong preoccupation.

 James grew up in a privileged and stimulating environment.
 His father, Henry James Sr., was independently wealthy and had the freedom to satisfy his intellectual curiosities.
 He was particularly drawn to the “non-normal” and tended to drift from one cause or idea to another.
-At various points Henry Sr. was occupied with Swedenborgianism2, abolitionism, women’s suffrage, free love, and, of course, spiritualism.
-The family home on West Fourteenth Street, between 5th and 6th Avenues in New York City was frequently filled with local intellectuals and literary figures, and rather than being sent away, the children were required to participate in adult conversations.
-As a result, James, his younger brother Henry Jr. (who would become the famous novelist), and the other children were exposed to a diverse set of ideas.
+At various points Henry Sr. was occupied with Swedenborgianism,1 abolitionism, women’s suffrage, free love, and, of course, spiritualism.
+The family home on West Fourteenth Street between 5th and 6th Avenues in New York City was frequently filled with local intellectuals and literary figures.
+Rather than being sent away, the children were required to participate in adult conversations.
+As a result, James, his younger brother, Henry Jr. (who would become the famous novelist), and the other children were exposed to a diverse set of ideas.
 Spiritualism was very popular in the mid-nineteenth century, and Knapp suggests that James would have had at least indirect exposure to the Fox sisters.

-The Fox sisters of Hydesville, New York were mediums who became quite famous in the mid-nineteeth century.
+The Fox sisters of Hydesville, New York, were mediums who became quite famous in the mid-nineteenth century.
 Margaret (Maggie) and Kate purported to communicate with a “Mr. Splitfoot,” who made rapping sounds in response to yes/no questions.
 Their older sister Leah acted as manager for the other two, and the trio traveled widely and became a major force in the growing popularity of mediumship and spiritualism.
 The success of spiritualism was also bolstered by its close association with the social reform movements of the nineteenth century.
-Harriet Beecher Stowe, Sojourner Truth, and Mary Todd Lincoln (who held séances in the White House) were all spiritualist, and perhaps because many of the mediums of that period were women, spiritualism was particularly bound to the movement for women’s rights.
+Harriet Beecher Stowe, Sojourner Truth, and Mary Todd Lincoln (who held séances in the White House) were all spiritualists, and perhaps because many of the mediums of that period were women, spiritualism was particularly linked to the movement for women’s rights.

-New York Tribune editor, Horace Greeley, was a member of Henry James Sr.’s circle, and in 1850, Greeley and several of other members of their group decided to investigate the Fox sister phenomenon.
+New York Tribune Editor Horace Greeley was a member of Henry James Sr.’s circle, and in 1850, Greeley and several other members of their group decided to investigate the Fox sister phenomenon.
 They arranged a séance with the Fox sisters in New York City, following which the group came away with a split decision.
-Some observers were convinced of the sisters’ powers and others were skeptical.
-Greeley went on to have a series of additional readings with the Fox sisters and eventually fell somewhere between these poles of belief, perhaps leaning towards belief.
-At one point he wrote that, through the Fox sisters, he had a conversation with a man who reported on the whereabouts of Edgar Allan Poe in the afterlife.
+Some observers were convinced of the sisters’ powers, and others were skeptical.
+Greeley went on to have a series of additional readings with the Fox sisters and eventually fell somewhere between these poles of belief, perhaps leaning toward belief.
+At one point he wrote that through the Fox sisters he had a conversation with a man who reported on the whereabouts of Edgar Allan Poe in the afterlife.

 James’s Early Academic Career